This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Property Referral Program

-Booking.com always wants to expand and offer more accommodation options around the world and so it enables affiliates to earn a commission for any type of property that starts a new listing on Booking.com
+Booking.com always wants to expand and offer more accommodation options around the world.
+Booking.com affiliates can also earn a commission for any type of property that starts a new listing on Booking.com.

-Before you receive any commission, the new listing will have to undergo Booking.com’s standard verification checks.
+Before you receive any commission, the new listing must undergo Booking.com’s standard verification checks.

-Next, it needs to be opened for accepting guests within 30 days and have at least one booking within 90 days.
+Next, it needs to be open for accepting guests within 30 days and have at least one booking within 90 days.

 Payment Options